thedelk/grooper-ace-architect/docs/vol-2/collect.md

 ![](../assets/img/vol-2/4-12/012.png)

-!!! abstract "Step"
-    1. Navigate to the Remit To Data Field
+!!! abstract "Content Models / Invoices / (data model) / **Remit To**"
-    2. Right click on any of the property names and select Paste Properties
+    1. Right click on any of the property names and select Paste Properties

 ![](../assets/img/vol-2/4-12/013.png)